OCD Treatment Tip #1: Why Checking Doesn’t Bring Us Certainty

-(A continuing series on OCD treatment from one of Southern California’s OCD experts)
+(Part one of a continuing series on OCD treatment from one of Southern California’s OCD experts)

 “Frank,” worried about fires and break-ins, checks and recheck the burners on his stove and the locks on his front door before he goes to bed or leaves his house.
 He may spend up to an hour at each of these activities, getting more and more frustrated and anxious as he tries to make absolutely certain that the gas is off or the doors are locked.
 Frank has it bad but it can get worse.
 I still remember “Lily,” a client of mine from 30 years ago who recounted one episode when she was trying to feel certain about having turned off the stove before going to bed.
 To her horror, she found that the more that she checked the LESS she was certain of what she was doing: “I kept pointing to the burners and saying O-F-F means ‘off” and O-N means ‘on’ and after awhile I couldn’t remember any longer what those letters meant.
 I just broke down crying, I was so demoralized.”
 Like Frank, Lily was caught going around and around in the checking loop, flooded with anxiety.

 Why doesn’t checking increase the sense of certainty in one’s actions?